Giovanni Amighetti

-Giovanni Amighetti (born 21 February 1971 in Parma, Italy) is a contemporary Italian musician.
+Giovanni Amighetti (born 21 February 1971 in Parma, Italy) is an Italian contemporary musician.

 He studied classical piano and began playing with avantgarde band Fondamenta and AREA drummer Giulio Capiozzo in late eighties.
 With the world music boom he started promoting in Italy some of the Real World recording label artists.

 His first world music CD production is "No, Russia cannot be perceived by wit" by Terem Quartet, realised by Schott Musik/Intuition in 1999.

 Then he worked on many studio and live projects, often collaborating with musicians from Mari Boine Band (Gjermund Silset, Helge Norbakken, Roger Ludvigsen).